2creepy2/Lenovo-B450-EFI-hackintosh/README.md

 **Please, be sure to change SMBIOS section with yours.**

 ### To be done in the future:
-- replace CPU to Core 2 Duo T9400;
+- replace CPU to Core 2 Duo T9400; - Done!
+Works as it have to work.
-- flash modified BIOS with whitelist unlock;
+- flash modified BIOS with whitelist unlock; - Done!
 - replace internal wifi with BCM94322MC mini PCI-E card. - Done!
 Works out of the box.
 Look BIOS Update folder for modified BIOS.